ryan-rashidian/qemy/README.md

 ## Legal / Attribution

-By using the Qemy application, you agree to the Qemy Terms of Use ("Legal / Attribution") below and Licensing terms.
+By using the qemy application, you agree to the qemy Terms of Use ("Legal / Attribution") below and Licensing terms.

 - Users are responsible for complying with the terms of any third-party APIs used.
-- Qemy is not affiliated with the SEC or Federal Reserve.
+- qemy is not affiliated with the SEC or Federal Reserve.
-- Qemy does not collect or transmit any user data, personal information, or API usage statistics.
+- qemy does not collect or transmit any user data, personal information, or API usage statistics.
 - Data may have errors, delays, or be incomplete.
-- 3rd party APIs sign ups must be done through their respective websites.
-Qemy does not, and will not ever include a automated sign up process for 3rd party APIs.
+- 3rd party APIs sign ups must be done through their respective websites. qemy does not include a automated sign up process for 3rd party APIs.

 ### SEC EDGAR